How does remote access anywhere work? Do I need any special tools?

 Desktop or Headless operation?

 Headless means the application starts without a GUI desktop and meant for operating in a rack with full access through the web dashboard and SSH command line.
 Pulse audio is used in Headless Mode with all levels set through the dashboard with support for ALSA and JACK.
-Desktop mode will need to have a monitor attached 24/7.
+OBPlayer supports both Desktop or Headless mode.